Management of co-morbidities in COPDPosted on: 21 Feb 2017

 Chronic obstructive pulmonary disease (COPD) is a disease that requires a holistic, patient-centred approach to management.
-Multiple morbidities commonly coexist in COPD patients, with nearly half of patients having three or more diagnoses in addition to COPD.
-A holistic approach enables primary health care professionals to address patients’ diverse long-term conditions and their psychosocial needs.
+Multiple morbidities commonly coexist in COPD patients; nearly half of patients have three or more diagnoses in addition to COPD.
+A holistic approach enables primary care professionals to address both patients’ diverse long-term conditions and their psychosocial needs.

-- Update you on the clinical consequences of common comorbidities in COPD
+- Know the clinical consequences of common comorbidities in COPD.

-- Help you gain confidence in managing these comorbidities and their complications
+- Be confident in managing these comorbidities and their complications.

-- Remind you of when to refer patients for specialist care
+- Recognise when to refer patients for specialist care.

 This module was developed by Dr Helen Ward, the lead clinician for integrated respiratory disease care in the acute trust at Royal Wolverhampton Hospitals NHS Trust.